-- a pinch Cardamom powder
+- a sprinkle Cardamom powder

-- Almond slices
+- Almond slices or hazelnuts

-Add the brown sugar and let knead for 10/15 minutes.
+- Add the brown sugar and let knead for 10/15 minutes.

-Also add the salt and let knead 2 minutes more (or until absorbed).
+- Now add the salt and let knead 2 minutes more (or until absorbed).

-Let your dough rise – into a bowl, covered – in a warm place for a couple of hours or until doubled.
+- Let your dough rise – into a bowl, covered – in a warm place for a couple of hours or until doubled.

 Meanwhile, to make the filling:

-Peel and slice your apples.
+- Peel and slice your apples.

-In a pan, let them soften with a couple of tablespoons of water, sugar, cinnamon and cardamom.
+- In a pan, let them soften with a couple of tablespoons of water, sugar, cinnamon and cardamom.

-When they’re soft, purée them with a blender.
+- When they’re soft, purée them with a blender.
 Let the filling cool down.

 To “build” the babka:

-I’ve used a 30 cm (12 inches) long loaf tin so I rolled out the dough to be about 35 cm x 30.
+- I’ve used a 30 cm (12 inches) long loaf tin so I rolled out the dough to be about 35 cm x 30.
 Work on a floured surface.

-Spread your apple cinnamon filling all over the dough then start rolling it into a tight log.
+- Spread your apple cinnamon filling all over the dough then start rolling it into a tight log.

-Preheat the oven at 180° C. Bake it for 30 minutes or more (it has to be golden brown on the surface).
+- Preheat the oven at 180° C. Bake it for 30 minutes or more (it has to be golden brown on the surface).